wbthomason/wbthomason.github.io/content/fixed/projects.md

 partners are familiar with them, but maintain a reasonable level of certainty that we will be understood.
 Although this is a desirable ability for human-robot interactions, current approaches to understanding gestures, natural language, or the fusion thereof, fall short in this area.
-I hope to solve this problem.
+By applying techniques from zero-shot learning to a novel frequency-domain gestural feature description, we have achieved some success at solving this problem.
+This project is ongoing.

 [rosbeam][rosb]
 : As part of an effort to enable the Beam Remote Presence Device to be usable as